jschrbr/food-hound/README.md

 </div>
 ```

 > The below code defines the dropdown component from the materialize css library.
-The element must be contained inside an input field.
+The element must be contained inside an input field. select tag is declared with nest options, each option holds a value used when querying https://free.currencyconverterapi.com/.

 ### Javascript